rcgsheffield/Sheffield_RCC_Docs/ronin/projects.rst

     Only outbound networking from the subnet is unrestricted.
 Inbound access to the Ronin Instances is limited to SSH over port 22 TCP

-We encourage you to make use of `Ronin Link's <https://blog.ronin.cloud/ronin-link/>`_ "Connect to an Application" feature to proxy aplications directly to your machine, this makes it as if the service were running locally.
+We encourage you to make use of `Ronin Link's <https://blog.ronin.cloud/ronin-link/>`_ "Connect to an Application" feature to proxy applications directly to your machine, this makes it as if the service were running locally.